hci-a-if-its-2019/assignment-3-shunpeicloser/README.md

 > Respectively, revise your prototype as an attempt to fix any problems found in this Usability Evaluation.

 ## Operating the Prototype
-> Record a video (screen-recording is preferred) while you operating your prototype.
-> Present the ideal case on how to interact with the prototype from the beginning to the end.
-> Upload the video on any video-sharing website (e.g., YouTube), then attach the video link on this report.

 Link: https://youtu.be/iGWHTicpfy0

 ---

 ## Part A: Usability Evaluation
-> In this part, you should prepare your high-fidelity interactive-prototype from the assignment 2.
-> Invite the participant from your previous CI to test the prototype.
-> You also need to invite one more novice participant.
-> As with the CI, you might need to videotape your sessions.
-> You can benefit from the videotape while writing your `Recording Transcript` later.

 ### 1. Brief Description of Participants
 #### a.
 Description of Participant 1
 ```text